 RAMS, which stands for Risk Assessment and Method Statement, are an integral part of project management.
 They help ensure the safety and well-being of workers and the general public during construction projects.
 As a H&S professional, you may wonder if you can write your own RAMS.
-Let alone if it can be done in under 10 mintues!
+In many cases, you can, as long as you have a good understanding of the task, the risks involved, and the control measures needed to carry out the work safely.

-In this article, we will delve into the basics of RAMS, explore their importance in project management, examine the legal requirements, and provide steps to help you write your own RAMS in under 10 mintues. ss.
+In this article, we will delve into the basics of RAMS, explore their importance in project management, examine the legal requirements, and provide steps to help you write your own RAMS in under 10 minutes.
+As more businesses move away from static templates and manual processes, RAMS software is also becoming a useful way to create, manage, and update RAMS more efficiently.

 Steps to writing your own RAMS